Exterior House Painting - The Complete Guide

 When painting the exterior of a house, one of the biggest problems can be achieving a consistent even texture, especially if areas have had to be repaired due to cracking.
 All renders have a level of texture, from light textures to rough textures, meaning filling alone does not always hide the repair.
 To help with this we developed Emperor Textured Basecoat which can create a wide range of textures using various textured rollers.

-As a basecoat, it is applied to a previously painted surface or one that has been primed using Emperor Masonry Primer and can then be overcoated using Emperor Masonry Paint.
+As a basecoat, it is applied to previously painted surfaces or bare surfaces, which is then overcoated using Emperor Masonry Paint.
 Crucially, the basecoat contains our highly breathable technology so does not compromise the performance of the wall, for long-term durability.

 Emperor Textured Rollers